How to Start A Career As A Full-Time Blogger

 - Best meat substitutes when cooking Filipino food

-- How to bake cake without using an oven
+- How to bake a cake without using an oven

-It is important that each blog entry has factual basis (reference links from reputable sources are always welcome addition).
+Each blog entry must have a factual basis (reference links from reputable sources are always a welcome addition).
 The objective of each blog entry is to inform your readers about new knowledge they may not be aware of.

-When writing an article it also helps a lot that your tone of writing is engaging and write in your own voice (‘I had a hard time writing my first cookbook’ instead of ‘Writing cookbooks can be a hard thing to do’).
+When writing an article, it also helps a lot that your tone of writing is engaging and drafts in your voice (‘I had a hard time writing my first cookbook’ instead of ‘Writing cookbooks can be a hard thing to do’).
 You also need to review and edit your content as needed.
 Readers are easily put off by spelling mistakes and grammatical errors.

 d.
 Connect with others

 Instead of looking at other bloggers as competition, connect with them and learn to complement each other’s work.
-By attending blog conferences and seminars, you get to understand the new trends in blogging, writing techniques, new methods to promote and connect with readers, as well as understand how social media platforms, search engines access your content to make it available to users.
+Attending blog conferences and seminars will help you understand the new trends in blogging.
+You’ll learn writing techniques, new methods to promote and connect with readers.
+Also, it helps you to know how social media platforms, search engines access your content to make it available to users.

 e.
 Monetize your blog